How to Get Out of Stress Debt

 Just because it feels good doesn't mean it isn't a withdrawal.

 Sit with that.
 Because a lot of us are addicted to the rush of productivity, the high of creative output, the satisfaction of checking things off.
-And those things aren't bad — but they have a cost.
+Those things aren't bad — but they have a cost.

 Be honest about what steals your energy.
 Start making automatic deposits.
 Look at the four pillars — physical, mental, emotional, spiritual — and ask yourself where you're overdrawn.